 Charismatic megafauna like the Tapir, giant anteater, and jaguar, are still regularly seen at the remote rainforest site where you live for two weeks

 Located deep within the Amazon rainforest, this 650 ha research station shares its boundary with Ecuador’s largest protected area, Yasuní National Park, and lies within the now-famous Yasuni Biosphere Reserve.
 With 10 species of primates, 5 species of cats, more than 540 species of birds and a record 1600 species of tree in just one hectare, this is definitively the most biodiverse location on Earth!
 Sightings of fantastic wildlife are guaranteed during our two-week immersion in this rainforest site on the banks of the Tiputini River.
+Highlights include tamarins and pygmy marmosets, two and three-toed sloths, toucans and macaws, poison-dart frogs, and earthworms as long as your arm!
 We tour upland forest (terra firme), flooded forest (varzea), climb above the forest on a lofty canopy tower, float down the muddy Tiputini in search of Pink River dolphins, and sneak up on hundreds of parrots feeding at a salt lick.

 Cruise the islands for a week to see all they have to offer: frigatebirds, penguins, boobies, and seas brimming with fishes and sea lions